TapanManu/Reboot-frontend/README.md

 Moreover,It provides a rich UI Platform .
 Credits to its Developers :
- >1.Sahil Lukose
+ >Sahil Lukose
-  2.Veni Sajith
+   Veni Sajith
-  3.Swati Suresh Nair
+   Swati Suresh Nair
-  4.Ananthu P
+   Ananthu P

 **The backend of the site was developed in Django Framework and is provided in another repo**

 Developer: Tapan Manu

 Link:https:github.com/TapanManu/Reboot-Backend.git